David Stearns

-David Stearns (born February 18, 1985) is an American baseball executive who most recently served as the president of baseball operations for the Milwaukee Brewers of Major League Baseball (MLB).
-Stearns currently holds an advisory role with the team.
-Stearns previously served as the assistant general manager of MLB's Houston Astros, worked for the Office of the Commissioner of Baseball, the Arizona Fall League, and in the baseball operations departments for the Cleveland Indians and New York Mets.
+David Stearns (born February 18, 1985) is an American baseball executive who serves as the president of baseball operations for the New York Mets of Major League Baseball (MLB).
+He previously served in the same role for the Milwaukee Brewers, as well as the assistant general manager of MLB's Houston Astros, worked for the Office of the Commissioner of Baseball, the Arizona Fall League, and in the baseball operations departments for the Cleveland Indians and the Mets.

+Early life

+Stearns was born and raised on the Upper East Side in Manhattan, New York City, and is Jewish.
+He attended Columbia Grammar & Preparatory School.
+He graduated from Harvard University with a degree in political science in 2007.
+While he attended Harvard, he was a sports writer for The Harvard Crimson and interned with the Pittsburgh Pirates.

+Professional career

 Early career

-Stearns graduated from Harvard University with a degree in political science in 2007.
-While he attended Harvard, he was a sports writer for The Harvard Crimson and interned with the Pittsburgh Pirates of Major League Baseball (MLB).